Board of Directors

 Beth Zadek

-Beth Zadek is an active community volunteer, serving in many capacities from the PTA president of her children’s elementary and high schools to a founding board member of the Scarsdale Schools Education Foundation.
-She is also a mentor to high school students through Yonkers Partners In Education (YPIE).
+Beth Zadek is an active community volunteer, having served in many capacities from the PTA president of her children’s elementary and high schools to a founding board member of the Scarsdale Schools Education Foundation.
+She is a board member of Yonkers Partners In Education (YPIE), as well as an essay coach to their high school students.
+She currently does project work for Hot Bread Kitchen, an organization that creates economic opportunity for its members through culinary job skills training and food entrepreneurship.
 A graduate of Vassar College, Beth worked for ten years in the advertising department of The New Yorker magazine.
 She brings to The Main Idea a love of Camp Walden that has been nurtured through the life-changing relationships and experiences that her two daughters had as campers there.

 Jill Zeikel